tomaszgil/munch/README.md

 ### Why Munch Exists

-- **Personal Utility**: Munch helps you maintain a personal meal database and randomly selects meals for you
+- **Personal Utility**: Munch helps me maintain a personal meal database and randomly selects meals for my kids
 - **Technology Showcase**: Demonstrates modern React patterns using TanStack Router for type-safe routing and Zod for runtime validation
 - **Learning Platform**: A playground for experimenting with a few frontend technologies